Induced Norm Analysis of Linear Systems for Nonnegative Input Signals: Main Results for Lower Bound Analysis Problem: Multi-Input Case

 \subsubsection{Difference of Positive Systems}

 Let us consider stable and internally (and hence externally) positive systems $G_1$, $G_2$, $G_3$ of the form \rec{eq:GLTI} whose coefficient matrices are

+These matrices were randomly generated under positivity constraints.
 Here, we regard $G_2$ and $G_3$ of dimension four as reduced order models of $G_1$ of dimension six.
 It turned out that $\|G_1-G_2\|_2=12.43$ and $\|G_1-G_3\|_2=15.69$ and hence we could say that $G_2$ is better than $G_3$ as a reduced order model in the standard $L_2$ induced norm sense.
 However, since $G_1$, $G_2$, and $G_3$ are all positive, it is more appropriate to compare the closeness in terms of $L_{2+}$ induced norm as stated in Subsection \ref{sub:diff_pos}.
 By the upper bound computation method in \rsec{sec:ub} and the lower bound computation method in \rsub{sub:lb_summary}, we obtained $12.31\le \|G_1-G_2\|_{2+}\le 12.37$ and $11.23\le \|G_1-G_3\|_{2+}\le 11.89$.
 Therefore we are led to the definite conclusion that $G_3$ is better than $G_2$ as a reduced order model since $\|G_1-G_3\|_{2+}<\|G_1-G_2\|_{2+}$.
 This definite conclusion cannot be obtained unless the proposed upper and lower bounds computation methods.